HamzaHajeir/h4plugins/README.md

 ## Arduino IDE

 Simply download the zip of this repository and install as an Arduino library: `Sketch/Include Library/Add .ZIP Library...`

-Soon* all H4 libraries will use the [H4 Installer](https://github.com/philbowles/h4installer).
-This ensures that all versions match and that other additional special functions are included e.g. Addition of optimised board definitions in H4Plugins...

 # Issues